Halsey (singer): Influences

+Halsey has called Dolores O'Riordan (pictured) a "massive influence" on her and credits O'Riordan for influencing her "unconventional" vocal technique.

 During Halsey's childhood, her mother listened to the Cure, Alanis Morissette, and Nirvana, while her father listened to the Notorious B.I.G., Slick Rick, Bone Thugs-n-Harmony, and Tupac Shakur.
 She has said that their musical tastes have been a great influence on her.
 She was "really influenced" by Matty Healy's lyrical approach stating: "His lyrical content is a lot of dialogue, a lot of places.
 It's very descriptive and it creates this honest, authentic image."

-In addition, she has called Panic! at the Disco the "band that changed [her] fucking life" and credits Lady Gaga for giving her the strength to be herself.
+Halsey also called Panic! at the Disco the "band that changed [her] fucking life" and credited Lady Gaga for giving them the strength to be herself.
 Having begun her online presence as a One Direction fan, she "loved [them] with an all-consuming force when I was younger".
 She has also mentioned the Long Island emo band Brand New as both an influence and a favorite of hers, once changing her biography on Instagram to "The Devil and God Are Raging Inside Me", a reference to their third album.
-Halsey has cited Taylor Swift as a huge reason why she always insists on writing her own music.
+Halsey also cited Taylor Swift as a huge reason why she always insists on writing her own music.
+While touring for the tenth anniversary of Badlands, Halsey named Ellie Goulding as someone she "looked up to" early in her career, and described herself as a "really big fan".
 Her other influences include Mick Jagger, David Bowie, Bob Dylan, Jimi Hendrix, Christina Aguilera, Marilyn Manson, Beck, Kanye West, Amy Winehouse, the Weeknd, Alex Turner, Bright Eyes, Nine Inch Nails, and the Wonder Years.

-Halsey credits Dolores O'Riordan as her major vocal influence, saying "Dolores O'Riordan was a massive influence for me.
+Halsey credited Dolores O'Riordan as her major vocal influence, saying: "Dolores O'Riordan was a massive influence for me.
 I grew up listening to the Cranberries with my mother and learned so much about having an unconventional singing voice.
 Dolores taught me how to use my voice in a manner that was emotive, even if I wasn't classically skilled...
 Her voice was beautiful to me.
 And she was a fierce badass trailblazing woman in the rock landscape...
-Always an inspiration to me...".

-Halsey has said "There's plenty of musicians that I love and respect, but I think that I'm the most inspired by cinema."
+Always an inspiration to me..."
+Halsey said: "There's plenty of musicians that I love and respect, but I think that I'm the most inspired by cinema."
 Filmmakers who have influenced her include Quentin Tarantino, Harmony Korine, and Larry Clark.